The Burness-Giudici Conjecture on Primitive Groups with Socle $Ree(q)$ and $Sz(q)$: Introduction

 To study this conjecture for finite primitive groups whose socle is simple group of Lie-type, we first need to work on those of rank 1.
 All such groups include $\PSL(2, q)$, $\Ree(q)$, $\Sz(q)$ and $\PSU(3,q)$.
 The groups with the socle $\PSL(2, q)$ were done by the authors ~\cite{Chen-Du} when $\{\a, \b\}$ is not a base; and Burness and Huang~\cite{BH} when $\{\a, \b\}$ is a base.
-In fact, they verified for almost simple groups with soluble point stabilisers in ~\cite{BH}.
 In this paper, we shall manage the case $\soc(G)\in \{\Ree(q),\Sz(q)\}$.
-As for the case $\soc(G)=\PSU(3,q)$, it is dealt with in Part (I)\cite{Chen-Du-Li1} and Part (II)\cite{Chen-Du-Li2}.

-To end up this section, we state our main theorem of this paper. \begin{theorem} Let $G$ be a primitive group of base size $2$, with socle either $\Sz(q)$ or $\Ree(q)$.
+The case where $\soc(G)=\PSU(3,q)$ is treated in \cite{Chen-Du-Li1,Chen-Du-Li2}.
+Now we are ready to state the main result of this paper. \begin{theorem} Let $G$ be a primitive group of base size $2$, with socle either $\Sz(q)$ or $\Ree(q)$.
 Then the BG-Conjecture holds. \end{theorem}